 The 'just culture' concept is currently the subject of sizeable debate in Switzerland, following multiple court rulings against air traffic controllers.
-Various efforts are being made to further improve the frame-work conditions for a just culture in Switzerland, particularly at the legislative level.
+Various efforts are being made to further improve the framework conditions for a just culture in Switzerland, particularly at the legislative level.
 The FOCA is actively working on an industry-led just culture platform, and is also striving to improve the legal basis in this regard via the Swiss Federal Department of Justice.
-It is foreseen that with the LFG (Luftfahrtgesetz)-Revision Just Culture should be implemented in Swiss Law in 2024.
+It is foreseen that with the LFG (Luftfahrtgesetz)-Revision Just Culture should be implemented in Swiss Law and in criminal law in 2026.
+In summer 2024 the consultation phase has started.